-Or maybe you didn't like your mom's version of mashed potatoes and grew up thinking of them as bland, gummy, watery or just plain gloppy.
-And then, when you had mashed potatoes at your girlfriend's or boyfriend's house or at a restaurant, you suddenly realized that mashed potatoes were fantastic.
-Sorry mom.
+Or maybe you didn't like your mom's version of mashed potatoes and grew up thinking of them as bland, gummy, watery, or just plain gloppy.
+And then, when you had mashed potatoes at your girlfriend's or boyfriend's house or a restaurant, you suddenly realized that mashed potatoes were fantastic.
+Sorry, mom.

-But what happens when a reconstituted potato loving person marries a red potatoes mashed with skins person and they look at each other for the first time and one says, "Hey, how about mashed potatoes for dinner tonight?"
+But what happens when a reconstituted potato-loving person marries a red potato mashed with skins person, and they look at each other for the first time, and one says, "Hey, how about mashed potatoes for dinner tonight?"

 "Oh!
 My favorite!" says the other.
 What happens next could get ugly.

-Over the years I have watched many friends make their mashed potatoes and it's amazing how many different ways there are to smash these tubors.
-Below we will look at how choosing the best potato, how to cook them, how to mash them and then how to season and add additional flavor.
+Over the years, I have watched many friends make their mashed potatoes, and it's incredible how many different ways there are to smash these tubers.
+Below we will look at how to choose the best potato, how to cook them, how to mash them and then how to season and add additional flavor.

 Choosing the Right Potato to Mash

-A potato is basically a package that contains starch, sugar and water along with some nutrients, especially in the skins.
-But, there are many different varieties of potato, and they differ in the proportions of each component.
+A potato is a package that contains starch, sugar, and water along with some nutrients, especially in the skins.
+But, there are many varieties of potatoes, and they differ in the proportions of each component.

-My friend, who happens to be a chef, likes to mash waxy (lower-starch) potatoes like the thin skinned red or round white varieties.
-He says that waxy potatoes absorb less water, hold up better while cooking and have more potato flavor than high starch potatoes.
+My friend, who happens to be a chef, likes to mash waxy (lower-starch) potatoes like the thin-skinned red or round white varieties.
+He says that waxy potatoes absorb less water, hold up better while cooking, and have more flavor than high-starch potatoes.